 National Student Loan Data System (NSLDS)

-Use the NSLDS website and your PIN to make inquiries about your Title IV loans and/or Pell grants.
+Use the NSLDS website and your FSA ID to make inquiries about your Title IV loans and/or Pell grants.
 The site displays information on your loan and/or grant amounts, outstanding balances, loan statuses, and disbursements.
 The Glossary of Terms contains information on terms relating to loans and grants.